 Clement was already profoundly versed in Greek philosophy and literature and knew something of Christianity when he came under the influence of Pantaenus.
 The philosophical Christianity of Pantaenus satisfied his needs and he devoted himself with ardor to theological studies.
 He succeeded Pantaenus as teacher about 190, and continued in this work until about 202, when he was driven from his post by persecution.
 (Vol. 1.
 The American Baptist Publication Society, page 273)

-Burgon said that Clement of Alexandria (150-215), Titus Flavius Clemens, had many heretical texts which he quoted from, while claiming that the quotes were from one of the genuine Gospels:
+Burgon said that Clement of Alexandria (Titus Flavius Clemens), had many heretical texts which he quoted from while claiming the quotes were from one of the genuine Gospels:

 Clemens moreover would seem to have been a trifle too familiar with the works of Basilides, Marcion, Valentinus, Heracleon, and the rest of the Gnostic crew.
 He habitually mistakes apocryphal writings for inspired Scripture: and–with corrupted copies always at hand and before him–he is just the man to present us with a quotation like the present, and straightway to volunteer the assurance that he found it ‘so written in the Gospel according to S. Mark.’
 (The Revision Revised, Burgon, 1883)

 Clement was a pupil of Pantaenus.
 Some sources say that Clement opened his own school, others that he became head master of Pantaenus’s school.
 But most of them list Clement as being Gnostic: